-Boost is kinda special when it comes to Telstra MVNOs.
-It’s the only one with access to the full Telstra network.
-Telstra’s 3G and 4G networks reach 99.4 per cent of the population, but the Telstra wholesale network that only reaches 98.8 per cent of the population.
+It’s also worth noting the reach of Telstra’s mobile network.
+Telstra’s 3G and 4G networks reach 99.5 per cent of the population, but the Telstra wholesale network only reaches 98.8 per cent of the population.

 This may not seem significant, but it can affect coverage in some remote, regional, and rural areas.
 Here’s how the full Telstra network vs wholesale compare:

-ALDI Mobile is also powered by the Telstra network and has a solid range of prepaid plans sold on a 30-day expiries.
+ALDI Mobile is powered by the Telstra network and has a solid range of prepaid plans, all sold on a 30-day expiry.

-The plans are a bit basic, but spending at least $25 per month nets you unlimited talk and text to 15 countries and a further 100 minutes for another 35.
+The plans are a bit basic but spending at least $25 per month nets you unlimited talk and text to 15 countries and a further 100 minutes for another 35.
 You can currently snag bonus data on your first six recharges on most plans too.

 MATE is better known as an NBN provider, but the company also offers SIM-only plans powered by the Telstra network.
 The plans are decent value, but if you bundle one with a MATE NBN plan, you’ll save $10 per month on your monthly bill.